 Harrison Pavilion Care Center is located in Cincinnati, Ohio, which is one of the largest metropolitan areas in the country.
 Our scoring scheme was not very kind to this nursing home, as it received an overall score of F. Based on our ratings, this facility is not a fit for anyone.
-While this facility was given a single encouraging category grade for nursing, which you can find more information about below.
+More information on this nursing home's category grades is available below.
+Its best category is short-term care, which is addressed in the next section.

 Harrison Pavilion Care Center